WEKA

 Advantages of Distributed File System

-There are several reasons why one might consider a DFS solution for their environment, but they all boil down to a need to access the same data from multiple locations.
+There are several benefits of distributed file systems that might prompt an organization to consider a DFS solution for its environment, but most reasons for selecting these options boil down to a need to access the same data from multiple locations.
 This need could be due to requiring support for multiple sites processing the same data.
 An example of a team with such a need would be a multi-site engineering team that has compute resources local to their environment and that has a group of engineers who all participate in different phases of engineering a system while using the same data.
 It could also be due to cloud bursting, where workloads move from on-premises to in-cloud or even to other AZs within a cloud to gain access to more processing power.
 Finally, another example might include any situation in which one wants to utilize a hybrid cloud solution that requires access to the same data.
 All these can benefit from the use of a DFS.

 Yes, these capabilities could all be accomplished in some other way, such as copying/moving data from one site/cloud to another.
 But that takes planning, time, and manual, error-prone procedures to make it happen.
 A DFS can do all of this for you–automatically–without any of the pain.